Mooler0410/puguJin/_pages/about.md

 # News
 - *2024.01*: Our new paper about LLMs' context window extention is now avaivale at Arxiv.
-In this paper, we propose Self-Extend to elicit LLMs' inherent long context ability without any fine-tuning.
-It significantly improve the long contextn performance of LLMs (Llama-2 families, Mistral, and the newly released SOLAR) and even can beat many fine-tuning based long-context method!
-Go for a check:[Self-Extend](https://arxiv.org/abs/2401.01325)!
-Any discussion is welcomed!
+In this paper, we propose Self-Extend to **elicit LLMs' inherent long context ability without any fine-tuning**.
+It significantly improve the long contextn performance of LLMs and even can beat many fine-tuning based long-context method.
+Go for a check: [Self-Extend](https://arxiv.org/abs/2401.01325)
 - *2023.09*: One paper accepted by NeurIPS2023.
 - *2023.05*: One paper accepted by TMLR, [Retiring ∆DP](https://openreview.net/forum?id=LjDFIWWVVa)!
 - *2023.04*: New preprint [Survey on LLMs](https://arxiv.org/abs/2304.13712)!